 Throughout 2007 WREP was shutdown to permit an extensive repair and replacement work to take place.
 The programme included section replacements in Georgia and Azerbaijan.
 The work was completed in the first quarter of 2008.
 During the shutdown other routes were used to deliver oil to world markets, so ensuring there was no impact on demand or ACG production.

-During 2017, the Sangachal terminal exported around 28 million barrels oil through the Western Route Export Pipeline (WREP).
+In the first quarter of 2018, the Sangachal terminal exported around 8 million barrels oil through the Western Route Export Pipeline (WREP).